arminboonstra/GettingCleaningData/CodeBook.md

 ##Codebook

-This file describes the contents of the file tidy_data_means.csv
+This file describes the contents of the file tidy_data_means.csv.
+Please read the ReadMe file to understand how this file is generated and for information about the original data.

 Each row contains information about a certain subject performing a certain activity.